suchkristenwow/suchkristenwow.github.io/_projects/multiAgent_SLAM.md

 ## Applications

 - **Search and Rescue**: Ground and aerial robots can jointly track missing persons or hazards in changing environments.
 - **Precision Agriculture**: Different robots monitor crop growth and health, even as seasons change or field conditions vary.
+It's natural to imagine a heterogenous team consisting of a aerial robot for high-level monitoring paired with ground agents who perform interventions, for example.
 - **Autonomous Construction**: Mixed fleets of inspection and manipulation robots maintain consistent environmental models over time.

 ## Publication